6:00pm – 8:30pm

 • The future of food shopping is being written in code and the grocery industry’s traditional rules of engagement are being rewritten with it.
 For decades, winning at retail meant mastering the physical shelf: placement, promotion, packaging, and price.
 That playbook still matters, but it’s no longer sufficient.
 In this conversation we bring together the world’s leading consumer intelligence platform and North America’s foremost grocery technology company to deliver a ground-level view of who today’s food shopper really is, how AI is fundamentally reshaping where and how they buy, and what food executives must do right now to stay relevant in a rapidly changing marketplace.

-• Food Retailer Turnaround: Supermarket Simulation Session 2
+• Think Like a Retailer Simulation Session 2

 • Miguel Gomez, Adam Brumberg